 Apart from the impressive biological diversity I observed, I was also stirred by how much beauty I discovered within the confines of a square meter of prairie.
 I photographed a lot of flowers from a lot of angles, but I also found myself admiring the graceful downward curve of Maximilian sunflower leaves, the colorful feathery anthers of grasses, and the glowing backlit patterns of leaf veination.
 The realm of what deserved my attention as a photographer got much bigger, despite working within a tiny area.

 I was already knowledgeable and passionate about prairies before starting this project, but I was still deeply moved and inspired by what I found within a single square meter.
 Far from the drab patches of grass many people imagine them to be, prairies are vibrant and dynamic ecological communities, consisting of complex webs of interacting organisms.
 There is abundant beauty in prairies, and while you might have to look closely to see some aspects of it, you also don’t have to go far to find it.
 I hope this project helps inspire people to explore prairies near them, and to help ensure that prairie ecosystems remain diverse and healthy well into the future.

-Here a few selected images from the hundreds of photos I’ve taken within a single square meter of Lincoln Creek Prairie:
+Here are a few selected images from the hundreds of photos taken during the project: